Not sure what to do in Sibiu, Romania? Don’t worry, we were in your shoes once.

 Ever since Sibiu became the European Capital of Culture in 2007, tourism has started rapidly increasing.
 What was once one of the best hidden gems of Romania is now becoming a top tourist destination in Europe.

-With such sophisticated history and interesting architecture, exploring Sibiu without a guide can be difficult.
+With such sophisticated Saxon history and interesting architecture, exploring Sibiu without a guide can be difficult.

-That is why we have written this blog post on the 17 best things to do in Sibiu Romania, especially if you are visiting for the first time!
+That is why we have written this Sibiu blog post so you can have all the knowledge to enjoy Sibiu Romania, especially if you are visiting for the first time.

 What To Do In Sibiu: 17 Best Things To Do In Sibiu, Romania